johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Alexis: How did, so, I guess I'd say, you must be good with money then, with budgeting.

 (32:38 - 33:15)
 Ruth: Um, yes.
-Yes, even with the, from the time I was single, I can remember there was a sweater wanted and I kept going back and looking at it and looking at it and looking at it and never bought it.
+Yes, even with the, from the time I was single, I can remember there was a sweater wanted and I kept going back, looking at it, looking at it, and looking at it and never bought it.
 My mother was saying to me about it, 'I think even if you had money, you still would be like that.'
 Yeah, I just really wouldn't be doing it.

 Alexis: Is there anything else you'd like to share, I guess, that I haven't asked about?

 Ruth: Well, when you said about the budgeting, that when we first got married, Pap said, if you can't afford to pay cash for it, you can't afford it.

 (33:16 - 33:56)
 Ruth: And I didn't have any problem with that.
-I was saving my drapes for the living room and I remember one of the, a woman said to me about, like, 'how could you do that?'
+I was saving my drapes for the living room, and I remember one of the, a woman said to me about, like, 'how could you do that?'
 Well, I wanted the drapes.
 You know, just save money, go ahead, but enough to get the drapes.

 It might have sounded like a big challenge with Pap telling me, if you can't afford to pay cash for it, you can't afford it, but I was that type of person, too.
 If I didn't have, I was not like, well, you didn't have charge cards then, and I was, I saved.
 I put money aside till I got enough to do what I wanted to do.